mace-cream/clusterhowto/slurm.md

    ```

    That is, you require 4 cpus to run your program.
+   By default, you only have one physical cpu if not specified.
+This cpu has 2 logical cores.
+You can request maximum 32 cpus.

 3. You can submit several serial programs within one job and run them in parallel.